vendia/blog/posts/2023-01-11-distributed-ledger-challenges-and-solutions.md

 #### Lineage tools don’t actually work for chain of custody needs

 In an attempt to solve the incomplete or unverifiable lineage challenge, an organization may decide to leverage one (or more) data lineage products.
-These products are purpose-built to solve the data lineage challenge within an organization but not across organizations.
+These products are purpose-built to solve the data lineage challenge _within an organization_ but not _across organizations_.
 To establish a comprehensive view of an entity over its lifecycle, lineage must be tracked across organizational boundaries.
 It’s unlikely that attempts to turn one of these tools into a ubiquitous, comprehensive lineage system across industries will ever pan out.
 Those tools are not designed for that purpose, scale, or resilience.
 They require a significant data consolidation effort that is often too removed from the business value itself, often losing funding midway through the undertaking.
 They result in the same centralization and narrow funnel backlog challenges as centralized data hubs.

 ### Chain of custody examples